es-ude/denspp.offline/README.md

 ## File structure

-This Git project contains the three folders:

-- `1_Docu`: Documentation
-- `2_Data`: Containing neural datasets.
-In this repo, only the synthetic dataset of Martinez2009 is available.
-- `3_Python`: Containing the functions in order to setup a NSP pipeline incl. plotting examples
+This Git project contains the main folder `3_Python` which includes the functions to setup a NSP pipeline incl. plotting examples and training Deep Neural Networks (DNN).

 The Python folder contains the following folder structure:

+- `config`: Includes yaml files for configuring the pipelines (only local)
 - `data`: Merged datasets from your dataset library in order to train deep learning networks (only local)
-- `experiments`: Custom-made functions for characterizing pipeline segments (e.g. spike detection)
 - `package`: All functions in order to setup the pipeline with (i) analogue, (ii) digital, (iii) neural signal processing and (iv) handler for train Deep Neural Networks (like Autoencoders, Recurrent Neural Networks and Classifiers)